PygmalionAI/blog/src/content/posts/uk_geoblock_for_act/index.md

 <img width="2038" height="1580" alt="Screenshot 2025-07-23 213356" src="https://github.com/user-attachments/assets/0f959d0f-2708-44e9-a576-bbb989f557da"/>

-# What happens if we ignore this?
+## What happens if we ignore this?
 Fines.
 And if possible, if we are particularly negligiable, jail time.
 Ofcom, the body responsible for enforcing this Act, can put the team behind a service under criminal liability.
-The punishment can happen randomly at anytime by Ofcom.
+These punishments can happen randomly at anytime by Ofcom.
 Getting into legal issues now, or in the future, will be a potential deathblow to PygmalionAI so I would like to avoid that situation from happening.
 Even if temporarily, UK users have to deal with restrictions.